pyRTX.core.utils_rt

 Parameters:

-• V (array_like) – An array with shape (num_verts, 3) whose rows correspond to the vertices of the triangle mesh
+• V (array_like) – An array with shape (num_verts, 3) of vertex coordinates.

-• P (array_like, optional) – An array with shape (num_faces, 3) consisting of the triangle centroids.
-Can be optionally passed to avoid recomputing.
+• P (array_like, optional) – An array with shape (num_faces, 3) of triangle centroids.

-• A (array_like, optional) – An array of shape (num_faces,) containing the triangle areas.
-Can be optionally passed to avoid recomputing.
+• A (array_like, optional) – An array of shape (num_faces,) of triangle areas.

 property num_faces